obophenotype/upheno/docs/reference/core-concepts.md

     Biological traits, or attributes, are characteristics that refer to an inherent characteristic of a biological entity, such as an organ (the heart), a process (cell division), a chemical entity (lysine) in the blood.

 The [Ontology of Biological Attributes (OBA)](https://www.ebi.ac.uk/ols4/ontologies/oba) is the reference ontology for biological characteristics in the OBO world.
-There are a few other ontologies that describe biological traits, such as the [Vertebrate Phenotype Ontology](https://www.ebi.ac.uk/ols4/ontologies/vt) and the [Ascomycete Phenotype Ontology (APO)](https://www.ebi.ac.uk/ols4/ontologies/apo), but these are more species specific, and, more importantly, are not integrated in the wider [EQ modelling framework](../reference/eq.md).
+There are a few other ontologies that describe biological traits, such as the [Vertebrate Trait Ontology](https://www.ebi.ac.uk/ols4/ontologies/vt) and the [Ascomycete Phenotype Ontology (APO)](https://www.ebi.ac.uk/ols4/ontologies/apo), but these are more species specific, and, more importantly, are not integrated in the wider [EQ modelling framework](../reference/eq.md) required for [phenotype integration](../reference/data-integration.md).

+Some example terms from OBA:

 | Property    | Example term        | Definition                                 |
 |-------------|-------------------|--------------------------------------------|